Civil and Environmental Engineering

 CEEN511.
 UNSATURATED SOIL MECHANICS.
 3.0 Semester Hrs.

-The focus of this course is on soil mechanics for unsaturated soils.
+(I) The focus of this course is on soil mechanics for unsaturated soils.
 It provides an introduction to thermodynamic potentials in partially saturated soils, chemical potentials of adsorbed water in partially saturated soils, phase properties and relations, stress state variables, measurements of soil water suction, unsaturated flow laws, measurement of unsaturated permeability, volume change theory, effective stress principle, and measurement of volume changes in partially saturated soils.
 The course is designed for seniors and graduate students in various branches of engineering and geology that are concerned with unsaturated soil's hydrologic and mechanics behavior.
-When this course is cross-listed and concurrent with CEEN411, students that enroll in CEEN511 will complete additional and/or more complex assignments.
+When this course is cross-listed and concurrent with CEEN412, students that enroll in CEEN511 will complete additional and/or more complex assignments.
 3 hours lecture; 3 semester hours.
-Spring even years.
 Prerequisite: CEEN312.

 CEEN512.
 SOIL BEHAVIOR.
 3.0 Semester Hrs.